 Our 3 main R&D hubs are located in Paris-Saclay, France; Oxford in the UK and Cambridge in the USA and we have 5 other R&D sites located in China, France, Germany, Ireland and the UK.

-We have six clinical studies in Phase III.
+We have seven clinical studies in Phase III.

 Building a sustainable R&D pipeline

 Clinical trials are a complex part of our industry so here we aim to present information on clinical trials in an informative and transparent manner.
 Here you will find information that will help deepen your understanding of what they are, why they are important and how to find one.

 Our R&D power bases